Pranavi25/java-app/README.md

 # Twitter CLI App

 ## Introduction

 Twitter Command Line Interface allows the user to interact through Post, Show and Delete tweets on twitter.
+This implementation uses the users developer keys to a

 ## Usage
 The Twitter platform offers access to that corpus of data, via APIs.
 Each API represents a facet of Twitter, and allows developers to build upon and extend their applications in new and creative ways.
 We implemented CRD I.e. Create, Read and Delete respectively.